enifeni/mws-restaurant-stage-1/README.md

 Sixth project in Google-Udacity Scholarship 2018.

-Main tasks was:
+Main tasks were:

-- make the site full responsive
+- make the site fully responsive
-- make the site accessibble
+- make the site accessible
 - setup a Service Worker to cache the data of the visited pages